 Non Functional Requirement / Specification:

-Currently, the plan is for the platform to be based on ruby on rails given the team’s recent experience in its use.
+Currently, the plan is for the platform to be based on ruby on rails given the team’s recent experience in its use.???
+What about the project support and salability…?
 As for source code organization, Github is to be used to have a root folder.
-Ultimately, the organization will depend largely on which platform is used to create the project.
+Ultimately, the organization will depend largely on which platform is used to create the project.????

 Backlog: